CSCfi/csc-user-guide/docs/computing/disk.md

 csc-workspaces set <i>project_ID</i>
 </pre>

-Scartach and ProjAppl directories are shared by **all users** in a project.
+Scratch and ProjAppl directories are shared by **all the members of the project**.
 Also all new files and directories are fully accessible for other group members (including read, write and execution permissions).
 If you want to restrict access from your group members, you can reset the permissions with _chmod_ command.